hoangfin/amazon-clone/README.md

 # Amazon Clone
-An e-commerce side project built with React.js aims to learn core concepts of this UI framework in the following topics:
+An e-commerce side project built with React.js aims to learn core concepts of this library in the following topics:
+- Project Folder Structure
-- Custom hooks
+- Custom Hooks
 - Data Fetching
 - State Management
 - User Authentication & Protected Routes

+Due to learning purpose, all React components & custom hooks are composed from scratch, all

 ## Features